WATCH: Alex Murdaugh returns to the witness stand for cross-examination

 The murder trial of disgraced South Carolina attorney Alex Murdaugh has produced moments of high drama and surprise — but Friday could surpass all that came before, as the prosecution continues their cross-examination of Murdaugh on the witness stand.

-Murdaugh is expected to spend at least the first half of the day on the witness stand, after court resumed at 9:30 a.m.
-ET.
+Murdaugh is expected to spend at least the first half of the day on the witness stand.

+Prosecutor Creighton Waters initially discussed Murdaugh's financial crimes and opioid addiction as Friday's session began — but he soon went after Murdaugh's credibility with the jury.

 When Waters asked if Murdaugh stole $3.7 million in 2019, he replied, "I think that's correct."